frederic-perez/AmE-dictionary/data/dictionary.md

 __drifting__
 __driftwood__ :two::hammer: _Driftwood logs._
 __drill<sup>1</sup>__ _n_ :three::hammer: _An evacuation drill._
 __drill<sup>2</sup>__ _v_ :three: __1__ Make a hole, especially with a pointed power or hand tool. __2__ :dart: Systematic training by multiple repetitions.
-To drill is to bore holes in a hard surface, and it’s also to teach something by repeating facts over and over: "I hate math, because my teacher just drills multiplication tables." _And Gasol drills the ball._
+To drill is to bore holes in a hard surface, and it’s also to teach something by repeating facts over and over: “I hate math, because my teacher just drills multiplication tables.” _And Gasol drills the ball._
 __drink and use__
 __drink like a fish__ To drink too much alcohol.
 __drip-dry__ _Cotton drip-dry._